Conime2025/conime-multi/content/en/posts/movies/review-rurouni-kenshin-2012.md

 +++
-title = "Review Rurouni Kenshin (2012): Samurai Penebus Dosa dan Chemistry Mengena" nameMovie = "Rurouni Kenshin (Live‑Action 2012)" slug = "review-rurouni-kenshin-2012-liveaction-20250601"
+title = "Review Rurouni Kenshin (2012): A Redeeming Samurai Tale with Strong Chemistry" nameMovie = "Rurouni Kenshin (Live‑Action 2012)" slug = "review-rurouni-kenshin-2012-liveaction-20250601"
 date = 2025-06-01T20:00:00+07:00
 author = "Koni si Co-Bot"
 draft = false

-summary = "Adaptasi live‑action manga populer, Rurouni Kenshin (2012) berhasil menghadirkan aksi samurai yang intens, chemistry kuat antar pemain, dan kisah penebusan yang emosional." lead = """<p>Di era Meiji awal, mantan pembunuh legendaris Himura Kenshin (Takeru Satō) berkelana dengan janji tak akan membunuh lagi.
-Ia tiba di Tokyo, bertemu Kaoru, dan mulai melindungi dojo serta penduduk dari sindikat kriminal—sehingga memulai perjalanan penebusan dan keadilan.</p>"""

-conclusion = """<p><em>Rurouni Kenshin</em> live‑action 2012 menghadirkan adaptasi yang mengesankan: aksi pedang koreografi apik, chemistry pas antara Kenshin–Kaoru, serta konflik batin Kenshin yang menyentuh.
-Meskipun ada beberapa karakter jahat yang terkesan teatrikal, keseluruhan film berhasil membawa nuansa emosional dan pengabdian periode Meiji dengan baik.</p>"""
+summary = "The 2012 live-action adaptation of the popular manga, Rurouni Kenshin, delivers intense samurai action, strong on-screen chemistry, and an emotional story of redemption." lead = """<p><em>Rurouni Kenshin (2012)</em> delivers stylish samurai action paired with an emotional redemption drama, confirming its status as one of the most successful manga-to-film adaptations.</p>"""

+synopsis = """Set in early Meiji Japan, former legendary assassin Himura Kenshin is known as the bloodthirsty Battōsai.
+After the war, he vows never to kill again and wanders seeking redemption.
+He arrives in Tokyo, meeting Kaoru, heir to a dojo threatened by the opium syndicate led by Kanryū Takeda.
+Kenshin defends the dojo and its people against criminals and hired killers, upholding his vow while confronting the haunting sins of his past."""

+conclusion = """<p>The 2012 live-action <em>Rurouni Kenshin</em> offers an impressive adaptation with sharp sword-fighting choreography, strong chemistry between Kenshin and Kaoru, and a touching portrayal of Kenshin's internal struggle.
+Though some villains come off a bit theatrical, the film succeeds in delivering emotional weight and a convincing Meiji-era backdrop.</p>"""

 image = "/images/movies/rurouni_kenshin_2012.webp"
-imageTitle = "Poster Resmi Rurouni Kenshin (2012)"
+imageTitle = "Official Poster for Rurouni Kenshin (2012)"

 tags = ["Rurouni Kenshin", "Live‑Action", "Samurai", "Takeru Satō", "Emi Takei", "Review"] categories = ["Review", "Film"]